techidaily/site-win-able/source/_posts/solving-fall-guys-starter-problems-a-comprehensive-troubleshooting-tutorial.md

 ![](https://images.drivereasy.com/wp-content/uploads/2021/04/latest-c.jpg)
 2. Open the installer and follow the on-screen instructions to install.

- You can also uninstall all the Visual C++ redistributable in**Programs and Features** , then reinstall them one by one.
-Be sure to choose the latest 64-bit installer.

 <!-- affiliate ads begin -->
 <span id="1630055">
 					<video width="192" height="320" style="cursor:pointer"